When your student gets ready to apply to colleges, the process can be intimidating. After all, it represents a big step forward in their lives.

 Created in 1975, the Common Application (or Common App) was designed to make the college admissions process easier.
 Students can complete a single application and submit it to any of the member schools, eliminating the need to complete different forms for each college they may want to attend.

-Currently, there are about 700 member colleges that accept the Common Application.
+Currently, there are more than 800 member colleges that accept the Common Application.
 That means, theoretically, your student could complete a single set of forms and submit them to all of those schools with the click of a button.

 To allow the Common Application to stand in for the different types of college applications it replaced, several components were added to the process.
 This allows the app to be comprehensive, meeting the needs of a large number of colleges in the US.